TylerConlee/BasicCMS/README.md

 Most virtual machines *should* have these extensions installed already.
 You must also have [Composer](http://getcomposer.org/) installed as well.

-To install the CMS itself, clone this repo and run `composer install`, followed by `php artisan key:generate`.
+To install the CMS itself, clone this repo, rename the `.env.example` to `.env` and run `composer install`, followed by `php artisan key:generate`.
 This will install the necessary dependencies for Laravel to work, as well as generate a unique application key for the app.